anwarhahjjeffersongeorge/farr-this/README.md

 ## Testing

 Run `npm test`.
 This will also trigger a download of the tests from the `farr` dependency.
 These tests will be stored and run in the `test/farrtest` directory, so don't put anything there.

+## Incompatibilities
+The following features of `farr` are incompatible with `farr-this`:

+- `generated`: all elements undergo mutation
+- `givenFunc`: all elements undergo mutation